rya-sge/access-denied/SEO_IMPROVEMENT.md

   posts with [TOC]                      195 posts with a body-level H1            13 posts with tables / code blocks       146 / 144
-  in-article images                     711   (17 with empty alt) external links                        4 876 (avg ~18/post)
+  in-article images                     712   (0 with empty alt since 2026-08-19;
+                                              60 still have an alt under 10 chars) external links                        4 876 (avg ~18/post)
   internal links                        avg 2/post; 28 posts with zero distinct tags                         748   (553 used exactly once)